ecemerdogan/Social-Battery/README.md

 This project is aimed to:

--Increase user’s sociality with suggested activities based on personalized data and weather conditions of that day,
+- Increase user’s sociality with suggested activities based on personalized data and weather conditions of that day,

--Avoid wasting time searching for the proper event for you in the different million websites,
+- Avoid wasting time searching for the proper event for you in the different million websites,

--Improve yourself in numerous fields even though intense work/school pressure.
+- Improve yourself in numerous fields even though intense work/school pressure.
 To sum up, our project’s goal is to help people by filtering numerous different data to suggest the best event based on his/her interests and needs which are detected from test results the user has filled in before.
 This will be a website where people charge their social battery!